Shaing/cv/2022-/ReadMe.md

 - Responsible for leading a group of 7+ software engineers in the creation of assigned software systems and subsystems starting from zero for the Edge AI Platform and Solution.
 - Build the team productive, delivering the expected results, and create a stable environment that allows engineers to perform and grow in their careers.
 - Expert at conducting 1:1 meetings to provide feedback, set goals, and build relationships with team members.
+- Defined engineering OKRs and mentorship tracks, resulting in two internal promotions and >90% retention rate
+- Served as cross-functional bridge with Product, FAE, and Hardware teams to align system design and roadmap delivery

 ### Experience in the job
 - Led a team of software engineers in the development and implementation of AI solutions.